TheComet/chocobun/README.md

 To simply answer this, you can't run it.
 Why?
 Because it's an *engine*.
 It's designed to function as a back-end for a game.

-With that said, there are two projects included with Chocobun.
-A console front-end, and an SFML-2.1 front-end.
-These both use Chocobun, and should serve as an example of how to interface the engine.
+With that said, there is a simple developer 'test' project included with Chocobun: A console front-end.
+It links against Chocobun, and should serve as an example of how to interface the engine.